madina-projects/madina-projects/agent_learning_curve_2022.md

 - SQL Query: The analysis was carried out using SQL queries that extracted, aggregated, and processed the data from the company's internal databases.

 ***Tools***
-- BigQuery for data extraction adn aggregation
+- BigQuery for data extraction and aggregation
 - Excel for exploratory analysis and outlier identification
 - Excel/Sheets visualization